-BaFin, Notes regarding the licensing for conducting cross-border banking business and/or providing cross-border financial services, April 2005, www.bafin.de/SharedDocs/Veroeffentlichungen/EN/Merkblatt/ mb\050401\grenzueberschreitend\en.html.
+42 BaFin, Notes regarding the licensing for conducting cross-border banking business and/or providing cross-border financial services, April 2005: www.bafin.de/SharedDocs/Veroeffentlichungen/EN/Merkblatt/ mb_050401_grenzueberschreitend_en.html.

-See, Federal Administrative Court, decision of 22 April 2009, Az.
+43 See, Federal Administrative Court, decision of 22 April 2009, Az.
 8 C 2/09, juris margin: 41.

-might offer an exception from this general rule, which may appear very strict at the first glance.
-The European 'passport' has been introduced for many regulated services, such as certain types of banking business, investment services as set out in Annex 1 of MiFID II, payment services and, recently, by way of the ECSPR, crowdfunding services.
-If a service provider has been licensed in its EEA-home Member State, it may notify its competent supervisory authority of its intent to also offer the regulated services in Germany.
-Generally speaking, the service provider may commence the regulated business without a separate licence in Germany either on a cross-border basis or through a branch once the competent supervisory authority in the home Member State has informed BaFin, which subsequently has confirmed that the service provider may commence its business in Germany.
+Germany.44 Generally speaking, the service provider may commence the regulated business without a separate licence in Germany either on a cross-border basis or through a branch once the competent supervisory authority in the home Member State has informed BaFin, which subsequently has confirmed that the service provider may commence its business in Germany.
 In this scenario, the supervisory authority in the home Member State is generally responsible for the supervision of the service provider's activities in Germany, subject to certain residual competences of BaFin and the German Federal Bank.
-Following the withdrawal of the United Kingdom from the EU (and the lapse of the transition period on 31 December 2020) licensed UK companies active in the fintech business may no longer use the EU passport to offer their services in other Member States (and vice versa) and generally need to establish a subsidiary in Germany or another EU Member State to obtain a licence and comply with EU regulatory requirements, basically as any third-country licensed institution.
+Following the withdrawal of the United Kingdom from the European Union (and the lapse of the transition period on 31 December 2020) licensed UK companies active in the fintech business may no longer use the EU passport to offer their services in other Member States (and vice versa) and generally need to establish a subsidiary in Germany or another EU Member State to obtain a licence and comply with EU regulatory requirements, basically as any third-country licensed institution.